 If you live in an affected area and wish to alter or change the use of your property you may need planning permission.
 The restrictions may differ from area to area, but in conservation areas, they could include:

 - outside alterations such as new windows or door

-- re-roofing or alterations to chimneys, ridge tiles etcp
+- re-roofing or alterations to chimneys and/or ridge tiles

 - covering gardens in concrete or tarmac

 - taking down garden walls or fences to make car parking spaces

 - putting up gates, fences or walls

 - covering the walls by rendering or painting the brickwork.

 For a few individual properties, Article 4 Directions have removed the rights to demolish, alter and extend.

 If you live in an affected area and intend to start work please check with us first.
 If you make any controlled alterations without permission we may take action to restore the original appearance at the owner's expense.